KiltedCode/khandaria-campaign/sessions/2023/2023-05-24-easy-bake-mountain-oven.md

 10 minutes and just hot
 realize they likely fused door shut on outside

-army to get to city in 2-3 days
+army could get to city in 2-3 days

 around noon
 after another 45 minutes they stand down